lukaspfisterch/kl-execution-theory/formal/execution_semantics.md

 - governance results G(V)
 - boundary structures L(V)

+Observables may include timing projections captured at runtime:

+- t_wall: wall clock timestamps (ordering-unsafe due to clock adjustments)
+- t_perf: monotonic durations (duration-safe, not semantic ordering)

+These projections are optional and must not replace t_index, which is derived from V.

 Observables are always functions of V and S, never of hidden context.

+Operational metadata such as kernel_meta belongs to implementations and is out of theory scope.

 ---